PFund-Software-Ltd/pfeed/README.md

-PFeed (/piː fiːd/) is a data integration library tailored for algorithmic trading, serving as an ETL (Extract, Transform, Load) data pipeline between raw data sources and traders, helping them in creating a local data lake for quantitative research.
+PFeed (/piː fiːd/) is a data integration library tailored for algorithmic trading, serving as an ETL (Extract, Transform, Load) data pipeline between raw data sources and traders, helping them in creating a **local data lake for quantitative research**.

 PFeed allows traders to download historical, paper, and live data from various data sources, both free and paid, and stores them into a local data lake using [MinIO](https://min.io/).